Table of Contents

 Assistance from the SA/IH program is provided as a monthly cash benefit.
 Average annual payments for participants in this program range from $4,100 - $4,900 a year.
 The actual amount of financial assistance is determined by the county case manager during the application process and revised periodically as care needs change.

-The funds can be applied towards food, rent, or personal items, such as toiletries, incontinence supplies, and clothing.
+The funds can be applied towards food, rent, utilities, or personal items, such as toiletries, incontinence supplies, and clothing.
+In addition, funds can be used to pay for transportation, durable medical equipment, personal emergency response systems, adult day care, an in-home aide, or home modifications that allow a program participant to remain living safely in their home.
 County oversight of spending exists to make certain the cash assistance is being used appropriately and in accordance with a care plan.

 In additional to the extra income, participants also receive support in the form of care management.